Syrian Warfare: Development

+Syrian Warfare was developed by Cats Who Play, founded in Russia in 2005 by former members of GFI Russia, who had previously worked on titles such as Warfare (2008).
+The game was written by Vitaly Shutov, and directed by Dmitry Babkin.
+The concept for the game originated in October 2015, based on the reporting of military correspondents during the Syrian civil war.

+Development began in December of the same year, with the games Warhammer: Dark Omen, Combat Mission, Counter Action and Company of Heros cited as inspiration.

+The project made use of publicly available materials, with military consultants not employed during development.

+The game was released under the Steam Greenlight program.
+The project was additionally funded through Boomstarter and Indiegogo.
+Due to a lack of additional funding, the game did not receive native ports for Mac OS and Linux.

 Release

 Syrian Warfare released on 21 February 2017 for Microsoft Windows on Steam.

+In March 2017, the game was unexpectedly removed from Steam due to a false copyright claim originating from the Czech Republic, impersonating as a representative of GFI Russia.
+Shortly after, the game was restored to the store.
+Cats Who Play clarified that while carrying the same naming convention of the 2008 release Warfare, the game was built from scratch following a failure to acquire the rights to the game.

 In 2022, the game was also released on VK Play for the CIS market.
 The game was localised in English, Russian, German and Chinese.

 On 30 October 2017, the DLC Return to Palmyra was released, covering the 2016 ISIS Palmyra offensive and 2017 Syrian Army Palmyra offensive.
 Additional unit types such as Kamov Ka-52 and Aérospatiale Gazelle helicopters for allied forces, as well as HMMWV's, BGM-71 TOW launchers and VBIEDs for opposing forces were also added.
+In addition, enemy mechanics were expanded to include improved situational awareness and countermeasures.

 On 22 October 2018, the second DLC Battlefields was released, including new missions covering the Kuweires offensive and Operation Damascus Steel.
 The release also included a suite of tools for creating and editing missions with Steam Workshop integration.